 Luckily, this doesn’t seem to have much of an impact on Philips Zoom Whitening Pen’s effectiveness.
 Most customers note a visible difference in their smile after about a day of use.
 Some, who applied it before bed, even stated they could see a difference after a single application.
 While it only works on natural teeth, Philips Zoom Whitening Pen is highly effective.

 With Philips Zoom, you can choose to go with the professional system instead of the pen, and it will deliver stronger and faster results.
-So why consider the pen over brightening your smile at your dentist’s office?
+So why consider their pen over a treatment at the dentist?
+Sheer affordability.

 Quality of Ingredients